typescript-ohjelmointi/type-exercises/src/09-keyof/keyof.md

 # keyof-operator

 The keyof operator takes a type and returns a union of its keys.
+More on unions in later exercise.

 ```ts
 interface Todo {